Lightnet/intellij_haxekha/README.md

 # Notes:
  * Window 10 64 bit.
 Might not compile if building window application.
   * Install Visual Studio Community
-  * Need to install window 10 SDK
+  * Need to install window 10 SDK (The Windows SDK version 10.0.16299.0)
  * gulp.js and server.js are just test build.
 It might be out date for gulp 4.0 release.
  * It is recommend to use Visual Studio Code or Kode Studio for easy compile and run builds.
+ * If you have Security Auto-Containment on make sure you allow tools to compile.

 # Links:
  * http://forum.kode.tech/topic/72/dead-simple-way-of-installing-and-running-kha-from-zero-to-final-build-windows-7-using-haxelib